Young Dumb & Broke: Music video

 The song's accompanying music video premiered on August 1, 2017, on Khalid's Vevo account on YouTube.
 As of October 2024, the music video has over 980 million views.

 The music video features cameo appearances from VanJess, Demetrius Harmon, Nathan Zed, Zolee Griggs, Salem Mitchell, Widney Bazile, Quiñ, Will Peltz, Buddy, Normani, Kel Mitchell, Wayne Brady, Rachael Leigh Cook and Dennis Haskins.
 Young Dumb & Broke was released as a virtual reality video for PlayStation VR on March 29, 2018.

 Live performances

 American rock band Imagine Dragons performed their song "Thunder" at the 2017 American Music Awards in a mash-up with "Young Dumb & Broke", with Khalid joining them for the performance.
 A little over a month later, on December 20, a studio version of the mash-up was released.

 Chart performance

 "Young Dumb & Broke" peaked at number 18 on the Billboard Hot 100 and number 17 on the UK Singles Chart.
-The song topped the charts in New Zealand and the Philippines and reached top 10 in Australia and Belgium.
+The song topped the charts in New Zealand and the Philippines and reached the top 10 in Australia.
 It also peaked at number one for 11 weeks on the Billboard R&B Songs chart.